 Few greenways exist at present in this sector apart from the major amenity of the coastal promenades at Clontarf and Kilbarrack.
 There is considerable potential to develop new or extended greenways along natural corridors such as the coastline, the Royal Canal, the River Tolka and the Santry River, and within large public parks such as Saint Anne's Park in Raheny.
-More greenways would provide attractive public amenities to encourage more recreational cycling as a stepping stone towards everyday utility cycling for children and new adult cyclists.
-Such greenways can also provide for partial routing of commuter cycling trips along routes that are more enjoyable away from the busy arterial roads.
+More greenways would provide attractive public amenities to encourage more recreational cycling and also provide for partial routing of commuter cycling trips along routes that are more enjoyable away from the busy arterial roads.